 Goldstein, Tumulka, and Zanghì (2016) provide a mathematical analysis of this issue in the context of Carroll's toy model of freely expanding particles.
 Their discussion shows that the two opposing ways of reasoning - typical microstates within a given macroregion versus typical time-periods in a history characterized by a U-shaped entropy curve - come down to different ways of regularizing the unbounded phase space measure by choosing an appropriate cut-off.
-Goldstein et al. then argue against the first option, corresponding to naive evidential reasoning, by saying that certain facts about the past amount to "pretheoretical" knowledge.
-In contrast, our arguments for the same conclusion are based on a theoretical (Boltzmannian) analysis.
+Goldstein et al. then argue against the first option, corresponding to naive evidential reasoning, by saying that certain facts about the past amount to "pre-theoretical" knowledge.
+We provided a concurrent argument based on a theoretical (Boltzmannian) analysis.
 Nonetheless, from a formal point of view, a certain ambiguity remains.
 In Section 6, we will discuss how the relational framework of Barbour et al. is able to improve upon this situation.